 When you have an attorney familiar with the Florida ignition interlock program and other Florida DUI laws, they will represent you and your rights in the justice system and work diligently to get the best outcome possible in your case.
 They will also assist with other penalties such as fines, potential jail time, probation, and more.

 How Much Does an Interlock Device Cost in Florida?

 The primary costs of the IID are associated with the installation and monthly lease fees for the device.
 There are multiple contracted providers and models throughout Florida that are approved by the Florida Department of Highway Safety and Motor Vehicles.

-On average, the cost of the installation ranges from $70-$150.
-The monthly lease fees for the IID typically range from $60-$90 per month.
+Some providers, such as Intolax, may offer free IID installation.
+The monthly lease fees for the IID typically range from $95-$125.
 These fees will continue until the time mandated by the State of Florida for the IID to be in your vehicle runs out.

 Can Someone Else Drive Your Car With an Interlock Device On It?